gregstoll/populationcenters/README.md

 Let's say you're an employee at a major theme park company, and you're about to launch a new kind of theme park that everyone in the US is going to want to visit.
 Where can you build it that minimizes the root mean squared distance for every person in the US?
 What if you build 2 or 3 copies of the theme park?

-See the results at TODO
+See the results at https://gregstoll.com/populationcenters

 # How to get the data
 ## County centroids